 The Catholic RE scheme ‘Living and Growing as the People of God’ is followed throughout the school.
 This is supplemented by work on the saints and stories from the Old and New Testaments, Circle time sessions and Personal, Social and Health Education.
 Children participate in special liturgies during the school year which are timed to coincide with events in the Church’s calendar.

-Canon John Gilbert, works closely with school staff and families, to prepare year 3 pupils for the Sacraments of Reconciliation and First Holy Communion, whilst pupils in Years 5 and 6 prepare for Confirmation.
+Catachists from the Parish of St Maria Goretti work closely with school staff and families to prepare year 3 pupils for the Sacraments of Reconciliation and First Holy Communion, whilst pupils in Years 5 and 6 prepare for Confirmation.

 Relationships and Family Life (Sex Education) is taught formally in all classes and is integrated into Science and RE.
 Parents and carers are advised that, in desiring a Catholic education for their child, it is expected that all pupils will participate in RE lessons.
 Parents and carers have the right to withdraw their children, although this is strongly discouraged, but may be required to supervise their children during this period, if adult supervision is not available.